theAbMan/CommandLineFPV/README.md

 # Command Line FPV

 This application is a simple yet educational Command Line Fist Person Viewer Engine, inspired by classic games like Wolfenstein.
-It uses console graphics to simulate a first-person view within a maze-like environment.
+It uses console graphics to simulate a first-person view within a maze-like environment

 ## Requirements